percona/everest-doc/docs/use/monitor_endpoints.md

     **Scenario 1**

-    If you haven't configured any monitoring points in the UI yet, in that case leave the **Registered instance name** field empty.
+    If you haven't configured monitoring points in the UI, then leave the **Registered instance name** field empty.

     ```sh
     everestctl monitoring enable